Dzsek/pretense/README.md

 Should your plane support waypoints, you will also find which waypoint each zone is assigned to by default.

-Some planes have a limited ammount of waypoints, and they wont have all zones programmed in.
+Some planes have a limited amount of waypoints, and they wont have all zones programmed in.

 The Ka-50 waypoints are always offset by 1, as waypoint 1 is considered the start position of the aircraft.